 Blowing out the candles on an 18th birthday cake does not transform anyone into a fully functioning and mature adult.
 For those who have experienced disadvantages in life, as many young adult offenders have, this is even more the case.
 With a tailored criminal justice intervention – one that takes account of the developmental maturity and particular needs of young adults – research has found that young adult offenders are far more likely to ‘grow out of crime’.
 For the 18-25 age group, T2A has found that the level of maturity of an individual must be taken into account when sentencing and delivering interventions to help keep them out of criminal activity.

-The demonstration projects build on the learning from three previous T2A pilot projects, which ran between 2009 and 2013, working with more than 1,000 young adult offenders.
+These built on the learning from three previous T2A pilot projects, which ran between 2009 and 2013, working with more than 1,000 young adult offenders.
 They demonstrated innovative approaches for young adult offenders involved with probation services, reducing offending and breach rates as well as improving social outcomes.
 Find our more about the evaluation of these projects.
 You can also watch videos about the three pilot projects.

 The T2A programme makes a strong case for significant reform.